 Why did patients choose surgery abroad?

-There are more than one reasons depending on diagnose, required treatment, costs and others, these reasons include:
+There is more than one reason depending on diagnosis, required treatment, costs and others, these reasons include:

 - Costs of arthroscopy abroad – surgery abroad is usually between £800 – £1800.